 -

-You want to build long-term customer relationships
+You aim to strengthen long-term relationships and brand loyalty

 -